Microplastics Have Invaded The Deep Ocean — And The Food Chain

 And also to their surprise, they found that submerged microplastics are widely distributed, from the surface to thousands of feet deep.

-Moreover, the farther out from shore they sampled, the more microplastics they found.
+Moreover, the farther from shore they sampled, the more microplastics they found.
 That suggests it's not just washing off the California coast.
 It's coming from all over.

 "We think the California current is actually carrying some of the microplastic debris from the north Pacific Ocean," he says — kind of like trash washing down off a landfill that's actually in the ocean.

 And that trash gets eaten.
-Marine biologist Anela Choy is with the Scripps Institution of Oceanography in San Diego, and is part of the research team.
+Marine biologist Anela Choy is with the Scripps Institution of Oceanography in San Diego and is part of the research team.
 She says the deep ocean is like a giant feeding trough.
 "It's filled with animals," she says, "and they're not only moving up and down in the water column every day, forming the biggest migration on the planet, but they're also feasting upon one another."

 For example, the deep ocean is filled with sea creatures like larvaceans that filter tiny organisms out of the water.
 They're the size of tadpoles, but they're called "giant larvaceans" because they build a yard-wide bubble of mucus around themselves — "snot houses," Choy calls them.
 The mucus captures floating plankton.
 But it also captures plastic.
 "We found small plastic pieces in every single larvacean that we examined from different depths across the water column," Choy says.
 Another filter feeder, the red crab, also contained plastic pieces — every one they caught.

-Choy has also looked beyond Monterey Bay and higher up the food chain.
-In earlier research she did in the Pacific, she collected creatures called lancetfish--several feet long, with huge mouths and lots of saber-sharp teeth.
+Choy also has looked beyond Monterey Bay and higher up the food chain.
+In earlier research she did in the Pacific, she collected creatures called lancetfish — several feet long, with huge mouths and lots of saber-sharp teeth.
 They're called the "dragons of the deep."

 "We've looked now at over 2,000 lancetfish," says Choy, "and we've found that about one in every three lancetfish has some kind of plastic in its stomach.
 It's really shocking, because this fish actually doesn't come to the surface as far as we know."
 That suggests that plastic has spread through the water column.

 Bruce Robison, a senior scientist with the Monterey Bay Aquarium Research Institute, says he was shocked at how much plastic they found.
-"The fact that plastics are so pervasive, that they are so widespread, is a staggering discovery and we'd be foolish to ignore that," he says.
+"The fact that plastics are so pervasive, that they are so widespread, is a staggering discovery, and we'd be foolish to ignore that," he says.
 "Anything that humans introduce to that habitat is passing though these animals and being incorporated into the food web" — a web that leads up to marine animals people eat.

-The Monterey Bay findings appear Thursday in the journal Nature Scientific Reports, and only represent a local sample.
+The Monterey Bay findings appear Thursday in the journal Nature Scientific Reports and only represent a local sample.
 But Robison says 70 years of manufacturing plastic may have created a global ocean problem.
 "We humans are constantly coming up with marvelous ideas that eventually turn around and bite us on the butt," he says with a dry laugh.

 And scientists are just beginning to diagnose the extent of that wound.